Illinois Workforce Innovation Board

 About Executive Order 2019-03

-Executive Order 3 was signed by Governor Pritzker in January 2019 to strengthen the State's commitment to workforce development and job creation.
-It called for recommendations to improve how we target growth industries and align workforce resources to better serve disenfranchised communities, both rural and urban.
-With input from the many partners, a draft report was prepared and is being shared for review and comment.
-The report is structured around 3 goals and 9 strategies described in the executive summary.
-The main themes are to address the skills gap, strengthen the connection between employers and the talent they need to stay and grow in Illinois, and boost the productivity of businesses throughout the state.
+Governor Pritzker signed Executive Order 3 in January 2019 to strengthen the State of Illinois' commitment to workforce development and job creation, calling for recommendations to improve target growth industries and align workforce resources better to serve disenfranchised communities, both rural and urban.
+With input from partners, a draft report was prepared and shared for review and comment.
+The report is structured around 3 goals and 9 strategies described in the executive summary with the main themes: address the skills gap, strengthen the connection between employers and needed talent to stay and grow in Illinois, and boost business productivity throughout the state.